shaloo/docs.arcana/docs/howto/onboard_users/wallet_plugnplay.md

       During dApp configuration, make sure you follow the steps 1-3 listed for each of the supported social logins and configure the Auth settings in the dashboard.
 For details, refer to the [social logins configuration guide]({{page.meta.arcana.root_rel_path}}/howto/config_social_providers.md).

       Only the configured providers will show up in the plug and play pop up screen as the available onboarding options.
-If no providers are configured, only the passwordless login option is enabled by default.
+If no providers are configured, only the password-free login option is enabled by default.

 * Install the `@arcana/auth` package and [integrate the dApp with Auth SDK]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md)